serkanbayraktaroglu/serkanbayraktaroglu.github.io/_pages/about.md

 In collarobation with national and international partners including Bernard van Leer Foundation, Superpool Architecture and local municipalities of Istanbul I have coordinated the establishment of "City and Children Studies MA" in 2018 at Kadir Has University.
 Additionally I have coordinated the Design for Social Innovation and Strategic Design tracks under the Design MA between 2016-2020.

-Since 2020 I've been working at Istanbul University, Industrial Design Department and while lecturing in graduate and undergraduate level courses, I develop my researches in design for repair and circcular design.
+Since 2020 I've been working at Istanbul University, Industrial Design Department and while lecturing in graduate and undergraduate level courses, I develop my researches in design for repair and circular design.